Échame la Culpa: Critical reception

 The song received positive reviews from music critics.
 Jon Caramanica of The New York Times called the song "a jaunty, celebratory number", and felt Lovato singing in clipped Spanish is "only marginally less comfortable than the bumpy-edged English-language semi-soul she employs elsewhere on the song".
 Deepa Lakshmin of MTV News wrote that it is "equally infectious" as "Despacito".
 Ross McNeilage of the same publication deemed the song "an absolute powerhouse anthem that goes harder than 'Despacito' ever did", and gave credit to "Demi's flawless Spanish and [Fonsi and Lovato's] undeniable chemistry".
 Bianca Gracie of Fuse regarded it as "a welcomed refresher away from the ongoing 'Despacito' takeover".

 Music video

 The music video first takes place in 1 bedroom, before the 6 meet up in an abandoned warehouse and hold a dance party.
 In its first 9 hours of release, the video accrued more than 9 views, a record for 10.

-As of November 2025, "Échame la Culpa" has received over 2.4 billions views on YouTube.
+As of November 2025, "Échame la Culpa" has received over 2.4 billion views on YouTube.